Ebeed-cs/go-rpc-chat-realtime/README.md

 ### Server

 - Maintains a thread-safe map of connected clients
+- Each client gets an auto-generated unique ID (1, 2, 3...)
 - Each client has a dedicated outgoing message channel
 - Uses goroutines for concurrent client handling
 - Broadcasts messages to all clients except the sender